 Event Industry News: Zenus Launches World’s First Facial Recognition Event Check-In

 Face recognition technology is officially here.
-This article from EIN looks at how US-based start-up, Zenith, has launched an API to integrate its facial recognition technology with event registration platforms across the world.
+EIN looks at how US-based start-up, Zenith, has launched an API to integrate its facial recognition technology with event registration platforms across the world.
 By allowing attendees to use their faces to check-in to an event, the system has the potential of replacing traditional tickets and QR codes – it also adds another much-needed layer of security around events.
 It is a very interesting development for our industry as it streamlines the whole check-in process and gives organisers the peace of mind that the right people are at their events.
 The article also suggests that it is a faster, better and cheaper option when compared to iBeacons and RFID.

 With that in mind, it’s worth noting another good read on the subject from Event MB.
 It looks at how recent advances in face recognition and emotion tracking software will likely spell the end of the traditional event feedback form.
 Organisers will be able to use data from cameras placed around the event to recognise attendees and report back on how they are feeling based on what their face is telling the system.
 Read more here.